 - Check out our wedding vendor directory, full of folx committed to diversity—we’re biased, but truly believe the members of our directory are the best in the business, and it’s a great place to start exploring and searching for your wedding dream team.

 - Browse our real weddings—and peruse our most recent real weddings that have happened since the pandemic hit, in our COVID Weddings section.

 - Start a wedding website—in pre-pandemic times, we might have told you this could wait, but these days, you’ll want easy ways to communicate with your people—plus, this is a fun and creative task, and we all need those.
 Don’t fret, we’ve got guides for every step of wedding website creation!
 Head over to Squarespace to get started.

-- Make your guest list—or, as Alyssa and her fiance have done… make a dream guest list, and also make a few versions like: ‘we can have only 5 people there’ or ‘we can have 30 people there’.
-This part is weird feeling, and everything is so unsure, but it might help your mental health to have this much of a ‘plan.’
+- Make your guest list—or, as many folks have had to do… make a dream guest list, and also make a few versions like: ‘we can have only 5 people there’ or ‘we can have 30 people there’.
+This part is odd feeling, and everything is so unsure, but it might help your mental health to have this much of a ‘plan.’

-But most of all, come join us here in January, where we spend our days talking about and helping you plan your bad-ass egalitarian wedding, even mid-pandemic.
+But most of all, come join us here in January, where we spend our days talking about and helping you plan your bad-ass egalitarian wedding, even late-ish-pandemic.
 We’ll see you then!

 This post was sponsored by Squarespace.
-Squarespace makes beautiful wedding websites happen in a matter of minutes, thanks to their user-friendly software (full of features) and modern, minimal template designs (and really great wedding-specific templates, at that.)
+Squarespace makes beautiful wedding websites happen in a matter of minutes, thanks to their user-friendly software (with so many features) and modern, minimal template designs for all kinds of websites—especially wedding websites!
 Click here to start a free 14-day trial and get your custom wedding website URL today.
-APW readers get 10% off yearly subscriptions when you use the code APW2020 at checkout.
+APW readers get 10% off yearly subscriptions when they use the code APW at checkout.